Chippewa National Forest

 About Us

-The Forest was the first national forest established east of the Mississippi River in 1908.
-Originally known as the Minnesota National Forest, the name was changed in 1928 to honor the original inhabitants.
-Today, the Forest and Leech Lake Band of Ojibwe share goals and offer visitors a chance to experience Anishinabe culture and learn about the past from prehistory to early, logging-era and Civilian Conservation Corps days.
+The Chippewa National Forest, located in the heart of northern Minnesota, is a celebration of seasons, cultures, and environments.
+Visitors come to explore the big lakes and big pines.
+Designated in 1908, the Chippewa National Forest holds the distinction of being the first national forest established east of the Mississippi River.
+Originally known as the Minnesota National Forest, the name was changed in 1928 to honor the original inhabitants – the Ojibwe people.
+The Leech Lake Indian Reservation and the Forest share almost 2,000 miles of boundary.
+The Forest and Leech Lake Band of Ojibwe share goals and offer visitors a chance to experience Anishinaabe culture and learn about the past from prehistory to the early logging-era and Civilian Conservation Corps days.
+Water is abundant on the Chippewa National Forest, with more than 1,300 lakes, 925 miles of streams and 400,000 acres of wetlands.

 Highlights